julian-matthews/incidental-memory-RSVP/README.md

-# Memorisation strategies during Rapid Serial Visual Presentation
+# Memorisation strategies during RSVP

-A summary of our design and core finding:
 ![alt text][exemplar]

 ## What is this?